EdwinVW/dapr-workshop/Assignment03/step-by-step.md

 1. Open this file in VS Code.

-1. You're going to define a subscription on a topic and link that to a WebAPI operation on the FineCollectionService.
+1. You're going to define a subscription on a topic and link that to a web API operation on the FineCollectionService.
 Paste this snippet into the file:

    ```yaml
    apiVersion: dapr.io/v1alpha1